seekers-dev/seekers-wiki/docs/getting-started/tutorial.md

 It might seem like this is everything there is to discover about Seekers, but this is only the beginning!
 Your possibilities are only limited by your imagination: We haven't touched the repelling magnet yet, we didn't optimize goal selection, all our seekers are doing the same thing...
 These are just some thought provokers of common ideas, but feel free to also try crazy things!
 And don't forget to join [our official Discord server](https://discord.gg/gRaTCgDS9b) for news, support and a welcoming community!

-Remember that the wiki sites [Concept](concept) and [Config](config) are reliable sources for what mechanics and possibilities exist in Seekers.
+Remember that the wiki sites below [More Resources](../more-resources/index.md) and especially [Config](../more-resources/config.md) are reliable sources for what mechanics and possibilities exist in Seekers.
 If you can't get enough and are confident enough to read bigger pieces of code, also feel free to have a look through the ["seekers_types.py" file](https://github.com/seekers-dev/seekers-py/blob/master/seekers/seekers_types.py).
 If you have questions about Python itself, the [Python Documentation](https://www.python.org/doc/) might be worth a look.
 And if you decide to learn even more Python outside of Seekers, we recommend you Al Sweigart's (free if read as e-books!)
 [Books to learn Python](https://inventwithpython.com/).